jcu-eresearch/matrix-helpers/docs/designs.md

 ## CSS Structure

-* Create `CSS Design File` when you need to add Matrix references inside it
+* Create `CSS Design File` when you need to add Matrix references, keywords, dynamic URLs or SSJS inside it
-* Create `CSS File` when you just want static CSS
+* Create `CSS File` when you just want static CSS.
+Faster, but it doesn't do anything special.
 * Create `CSS File Folder`s for performance and linking.
 Ensure that you link a given CSS file into the file folder's settings page, not just place the CSS file under the given folder.